mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 - Programming languages are free — anyone can make software themselves — there's no AI owned by a single company that you have to interact with — what happens when there are effectively 4 big AI companies that replace the software industry?
 Or, hell — replace every other part of society?
 -

+[^1]: Technically there are probably six or seven, including a few in China, but I'm just going to focus on those in the US.

+[^2]: See Altman 1, Andreesen 1, etc.

+[^3]: See Musk 1 and Andreesen 1.